🔍 공개 퀴즈 검색

 1. Mumbling or speaking unclearly

-2. Using filler words constantly or repeatedly
+2. Using filler words constantly

 3. Clear articulation, appropriate volume and pace, confident tone ✓